 There aren’t any definitive “cures” for those who have Bipolar Disorder.
-However, there are a variety of different medications one may take as well as many different psychotherapeutic approaches which do seem to help people gain better control over their condition thereby allowing them to live a “normal” and productive life!
+However, there are a variety of different medications one may take as well as many other psychotherapeutic approaches which do seem to help people gain better control over their condition thereby allowing them to live a “normal” and productive life!

-Many applicants who have been diagnosed with Bipolar Disorder will be able to qualify for traditional coverage.
-That said, after reviewing some of the symptoms of this disease, it’s easy to see why a life insurance company might hesitate to consider an individual eligible for coverage, and also why they’re not likely to offer them a “preferred rate”.
+This is why many applicants who have been diagnosed with Bipolar Disorder will be able to qualify for traditional coverage.
+After reviewing some of the symptoms of this disease, it’s easy to see why a life insurance company might hesitate to consider an individual eligible for coverage and also why they’re not likely to offer them a “preferred rate.”

-Most Bipolar applicants who do end up being able to qualify for coverage will usually only be able to do so at a “high risk” classification, which will usually be determined based on an individuals:
+Most Bipolar applicants who do end up being able to qualify for coverage will usually only be able to do so at a “high risk” classification, which will usually be determined based on individuals:

 What kind of information will the insurance companies ask me or be interested in?